 Where: South Queensferry, Edinburgh

 The Loony Dook takes place on the first day of each new year.
-It is when a thousand brave people dress up in fancy dress and throw themselves into the freezing cold water of the Firth of Forth at South Queensferry.
+It is when thousands of brave people dress up in fancy dress and throw themselves into the freezing cold water of the Firth of Forth estuary at South Queensferry.